devzendo/transputer-emulator/README.md

   core, a single link over CDC-USB Serial, and a diagnostics output also over a separate USB CDC port.
 All log calls go out over this port.
   The memory/flash use is quantified.
-* The IServer has a link that can run over a TTY (to connect to a Pi Pico emulator).
+* The IServer has a link that can run over a TTY (Linux/macOS) or COM port (Windows) to connect to a Pi Pico emulator.
 * Asynchronous link abstraction using GPIO:
   * Lowest level: TxRxPin, represents a pair of abstract pins.
 GPIOTxRxPin would use Pi Pico GPIO pins.
 Tests would use a CrosswiredTxRxPinPair, which gives a pair of TxRxPins, A and B,